Home Exchange Network Reviews

 • open to any request

-This is useful because you can note when you’ll be away staying with family or friends and so can host a guest, but also can indicate the dates you are hoping to do an exchange and will also need lodging yourself.
+This is useful because you can note when your home will be available while you are away and so can host a guest, but you can also indicate the dates you are hoping to do an exchange and will also need lodging yourself.

 This network offers the following variations on house swapping: